 Score 9 Denmark is a liberal democracy.
 According to section 77 of the constitution, freedom of speech is protected: "Any person shall be at liberty to publish his ideas in print, in writing, and in speech, subject to his being held responsible in a court of law.
 Censorship and other preventive measures shall never again be introduced."
 Freedom of speech includes freedom of the press.
-Denmark traditionally ranks high in the Press Freedom Index, but in 2018 Denmark dropped down to ninth place, with the report mentioning the murder of Swedish journalist Kim Wall in 2017.
+Denmark ranks 5 out of 180 countries in the Press Freedom Index for 2019.